hashicorp/terraform-provider-azurerm/website/docs/r/spring_cloud_service.html.markdown

 * `app_network_resource_group` - (Optional) Specifies the Name of the resource group containing network resources of Azure Spring Cloud Apps.
 Changing this forces a new resource to be created.

+* `outbound_type` - (Optional) Specifies the egress traffic type of the Spring Cloud Service.
+Possible values are `loadBalancer` and `userDefinedRouting`.
+Defaults to `loadBalancer`.
+Changing this forces a new resource to be created.

 * `read_timeout_seconds` - (Optional) Ingress read time out in seconds.

 * `service_runtime_network_resource_group` - (Optional) Specifies the Name of the resource group containing network resources of Azure Spring Cloud Service Runtime.
 Changing this forces a new resource to be created.